-Board member(s) have competence on climate-related issues Criteria used to assess competence of board member(s) on climate-related issues Row 1 Yes Our Board has focused on climate-related risks and opportunities for several years.
+Board member(s) have Criteria used to assess competence of board member(s) on climate-related issues

+I Row Yes Our Board has focused on climate-related risks and opportunities 1 for several years.
 Terex Board members have specific experience on climate-related issues through their past and current professional experiences which is evidence of their competence.